willis-richard/evollm/README.md

 export PYTHONPATH="$(pwd)/src"
 ```

+## Prompts
+`./src/evollm/promts` contains the promts used to generate the strategies.

+## Strategies

+`./strategies` contains the generated strategies used in the paper, except for the ChatGPT-4o strategies for the Refine prompt with noise, which have been accidentally lost.

 ## Experiments

 In order to rerun the analysis from the paper, follow these steps.
 To see the options, use `--help` on any of the scripts.